-30% of the 2019 Discover Dressage USEF/USDF Emerging Athlete Program Members are WIT participants
+of the Discover Dressage USEF/USDF Emerging Athlete Program Members have been WIT participants

 Can my trainer come?

 Trainers are welcome to visit the program.
 We do ask that you give a courtesy heads up to Lendon and the stable manager so we know who to expect on the property and when.
 If you want to receive instruction from your regular trainer during the program, please see Lendon for details and permission waivers.